AminMortezaie/curious/VPN-in-quatum-era/Readme.md

 - **Attacker Limitations**: The attacker's ability to break symmetric cryptographic primitives and eavesdrop on all links is limited by computational power and resources.

 - **Protection Against Long-Term Threats**: Emphasizes the importance of forward secrecy and cryptographic agility to guard against future decryption attempts.
+## Related Work

+This section discusses the two-step process of implementing security services (entity authentication, confidentiality, and data integrity) in VPNs with IPsec, focusing on authenticated key exchange and authenticated encryption.
+The section then reviews various approaches to achieving quantum-resistant VPNs, including post-quantum cryptography (PQC) and symmetric key management methods.

+#### Authenticated Key Exchange and Authenticated Encryption

+1. **Authenticated Key Exchange**: Establishing a new Security Association (SA) between two VPN gateways involves mutual authentication and the derivation of a new symmetric Traffic Encryption Key (TEK).

+2. **Authenticated Encryption**: Using the derived TEK, gateways encrypt all client packets and add authentication tags to protect their integrity.

+Since symmetric cryptography with sufficiently large keys (≥ 256 bits) remains secure in the quantum era, only the authenticated key exchange needs to be adapted to ensure quantum resistance.
+This can be achieved using PQC or symmetric cryptography.

+#### Post-Quantum Cryptography (PQC)

+PQC algorithms can serve as drop-in replacements for classical asymmetric cryptographic methods like RSA, ECDSA, and Diffie-Hellman key exchange.
+Several PQC algorithms are being standardized by NIST, including three signature schemes and one key encapsulation mechanism (KEM).

+However, PQC has its drawbacks:

+- **Efficiency**: PQC algorithms are generally less efficient than classical elliptic curve cryptography, leading to higher computational overhead and larger key and signature sizes.
+- **Maturity**: The cryptanalysis of PQC algorithms is not as mature, as evidenced by recent discoveries of flaws in NIST's former finalists.

+As a result, hybrid modes that combine classical and PQC algorithms are recommended for authenticated key exchanges.

+#### Symmetric Key Management

+An alternative approach to achieve quantum resistance involves using symmetric key management methods, such as pre-shared keys (PSKs), quantum key distribution (QKD), and multipath key reinforcement (MKR).

+1. **Pre-Shared Keys (PSKs)**: Pairwise PSKs can be deployed between gateways, but managing and updating PSKs is cumbersome.
+Static group keys provide convenience but are insecure if any gateway is compromised.

+2. **Quantum Key Distribution (QKD)**: QKD uses qubits for key exchange, providing security based on quantum mechanics principles.
+However, QKD is limited by the need for direct optical connections and high operational costs.
+Trusted nodes can relay QKD keys over longer distances but do not provide end-to-end security.

+3. **Multipath Key Reinforcement (MKR)**: MKR splits keys into shares and transmits them over different paths, increasing the security if attackers cannot eavesdrop on all paths.
+MKR can be combined with QKD for enhanced security.

+#### Using PSKs in IPsec

+Externally exchanged keys, such as those derived from QKD and MKR, can be considered PSKs in IKE.
+Extensions to IKEv2 allow the incorporation of PSKs into TEKs, protecting IKE packets and reducing metadata leakage.
+However, this approach does not address potential flaws in IKE implementations.

+Some proposals suggest using only QKD keys, completely replacing IKE, but this is currently ruled out by various national security agencies.

+#### Lessons Learned

+PQC is a mandatory approach to secure VPNs against quantum threats, and it should be combined with pairwise PSKs for added protection.
+Each method of exchanging PSKs has limitations, so a flexible mechanism to combine all symmetric keys is desirable.
+Extending IKE to handle this combination increases complexity, so a separate lightweight component for managing symmetric keys is recommended.

 ---

+### Key Points

+- **Authenticated Key Exchange**: Establishes mutual authentication and derives new symmetric keys between VPN gateways.

+- **Authenticated Encryption**: Protects client packets using the derived symmetric keys and authentication tags.

+- **Post-Quantum Cryptography (PQC)**: Serves as a replacement for classical cryptography but has efficiency and maturity issues.

+- **Hybrid Modes**: Combine classical and PQC algorithms to enhance security.

+- **Symmetric Key Management**: Includes methods like PSKs, QKD, and MKR for achieving quantum-resistant VPNs.

+- **Pre-Shared Keys (PSKs)**: Convenient but challenging to manage and insecure if compromised.

+- **Quantum Key Distribution (QKD)**: Secure but limited by optical connection requirements and high costs.

+- **Multipath Key Reinforcement (MKR)**: Enhances security by transmitting key shares over multiple paths.

+- **Incorporating PSKs in IPsec**: Extensions to IKEv2 allow using PSKs to protect IKE packets, reducing metadata leakage.

+- **Flexible Mechanism**: A separate lightweight component for managing symmetric keys is recommended to avoid increasing IKE complexity.